Tunisia's 60th Festival of Carthage 2026: A Record Summer Season

 The Carthage event is the centrepiece of a busy summer circuit.
 The International Festival of Hammamet runs roughly five weeks from July, staged at the Hammamet Cultural Centre with a theatre and music programme.
 Sousse hosts its own multi-disciplinary festival in parallel.
 For first-time visitors combining a beach stay with cultural events, Hammamet sits within an easy train or louage journey of Tunis and offers direct access to both resort beaches and the festival venue.

+The Carthage site is also worth visiting independently of the performances.
+The Carthage ruins and archaeological highlights - including the Punic ports, the Tophet, and the hilltop Byrsa district - can be explored on a half-day self-guided walk.
 For guidance on timing, regional transport options and what to expect across different parts of the country in summer, our best time to visit Tunisia guide covers the full picture.
 Find tours and guided visits at the Carthage site to complement your festival experience.